 Dish Costing Step by Step: Traditional Method vs Masterestaurant Method

-The Masterestaurant dish costing method delivers the real food cost per plate in under 20 minutes per recipe — with actual shrinkage rates, verified portions, and a selling price calculated from your specific margin target, not from industry averages.
-The traditional paper or free-Excel method takes 45-90 minutes per recipe, underestimates shrinkage by 8-22%, and sets prices against generic percentages that don't reflect your cost structure.
-Restaurants with more than 15 active recipes and no standardized template are leaving between $800 and $3,200 USD per month on the table.
+The Masterestaurant dish costing method delivers the real food cost per plate in under 20 minutes per recipe, with actual shrinkage rates and verified portions.
+The selling price, on top of that, comes from your specific margin target, not from an industry average.
+The traditional paper or free-Excel method takes 45-90 minutes per recipe and underestimates shrinkage by 8-22%.
+It also sets prices against generic percentages that ignore your real cost structure.
+Restaurants running more than 15 active recipes without a standardized template are leaving $800 to $3,200 USD on the table every month.

-The traditional method uses paper or unstructured Excel: a cook weighs ingredients once, records the most recent purchase price, and calculates without accounting for real shrinkage or supplier price variation.
-The Masterestaurant method systematizes shrinkage by category, updates prices per batch, and calculates selling price from the margin your specific P&L needs — not from a generic 30% food cost rule.
+On paper, a cook weighs once, notes the latest purchase price, and calculates without checking real shrinkage or supplier swings.
+Masterestaurant instead systematizes shrinkage by category, refreshes prices by batch, and builds the selling price from the margin the register needs, not from the generic 30% taught in culinary school.

 Side-by-side comparison